tawrahim/backbone_generator/README.md

  - Tawheed Abdul-Raheem <tawrahim@gmail.com>

 ## Credit and Thank you!
-Mhd Tahawi for his help in thinking through some of the features
+Mohammad Tahawi for his help in thinking through some of the features
 Addy Osamani for his open source book on backbonejs
 Derick Bailey for his awesomse post on naming conventions